Native Americans in the United States: Tribal sovereignty

 There are 574 federally recognized tribal governments and 326 Indian reservations in the US.
 These tribes possess the right to form their own governments, enforce laws (civil and criminal) within their lands, tax, establish requirements for membership, license and regulate activities, zone, and exclude persons from tribal territories.
 Limitations on self-government include the same applicable to states; for example, neither have the power to make war, engage in foreign relations, or mint currency.
-There tribes recognized by individual states, but not by the federal government.
+Some tribes are recognized by individual states, but not by the federal government.
 The rights and benefits associated with state recognition vary from state to state.

 Many Native Americans and advocates their rights note the federal government's claim to recognize the "sovereignty" of Native American peoples falls short, given the US wishes to govern Native American peoples and treat them as subject to US law.
 Such advocates contend that full respect for Native American sovereignty would require the US government to deal with Native American peoples in the same manner as other sovereign nations, handling matters related to Native Americans through the Secretary of State, rather than the Bureau of Indian Affairs.
 The Bureau of Indian Affairs states that its "responsibility is the administration and management of 55700000 acre of land held in trust by the United States for American Indians, Indian tribes, and Alaska Natives".
 Many Native Americans and advocates of their rights believe it is condescending for such lands to be considered "held in trust" and regulated in any fashion by any entity other than the tribes.

 Some tribes have been unable to document the continuity required for federal recognition, and its benefits.
 Tribes must prove continuous existence since 1900.
 The federal government has maintained this requirement, in part because through participation on councils and committees, federally-recognized tribes have been adamant about groups' satisfying the same requirements as they did.
 The Muwekma Ohlone of the San Francisco Bay Area are pursuing litigation in the federal court system to establish recognition.
 Many smaller eastern tribes, long considered remnants of extinct peoples, have been trying to gain recognition of their tribal status.
 Several tribes in Virginia and North Carolina have gained state recognition.
 Federal recognition confers benefits, including the right to label arts and crafts as Native American and permission to apply for grants specifically reserved for Native Americans.
 But gaining recognition as a tribe is difficult; to be established as a tribal group, members have to submit extensive genealogical proof of tribal descent and continuity of the tribe as a culture.

 Native peoples are concerned about the effects of abandoned uranium mines on or near their lands.